json-everything/json-everything/json-everything.net/wwwroot/md/examples/schema/managing-options.md

 `SchemaRegistry` and `VocabularyRegistry` options work a bit differently, though.

-## Configuring SchemaRegistry and VocabularyRegistry
+## Configuring SchemaRegistry and VocabularyRegistry {#example-schema-options-registries}

 The default instance for these objects is actually called `Global` because they serve as a fallback for when the local instances can't find what's being requested.
 Let's look at preloading schemas to see how the schema vocabulary manages a local registry against the global one.